FrugalRAG: Less is More in RL Finetuning for Multi-Hop Question Answering: Experiments

+\xhdr{\method{} is Adaptive} Table~\ref{tab:complexity} demonstrates that \method{} adaptively scales test-time compute—measured by the number of search queries—in proportion to question \textit{difficulty}.
+To operationalize difficulty, we leverage MuSiQue, which provides explicit annotations for the expected number of reasoning hops, and 2Wiki, where we use the number of ground-truth evidence documents as a proxy for reasoning complexity.
+To rigorously assess the correlation between question hardness and the number of queries issued by \method{}, we evaluate over the \textit{entire} development sets of both datasets (approx. 12k and 2.5k examples, respectively).
+We observe strong positive correlations: \( r = 0.82 \) on 2Wiki and \( r = 0.95 \) on MuSiQue.
+These results indicate that \method{} effectively allocates additional computation in response to increased multi-hop reasoning demands.

+\xhdr{\method{} is robust} In Table~\ref{tab:robust}, we report results for models trained on 1000 examples from HotPotQA, 2Wiki, and MuSiQue and evaluated across all datasets, testing \method's ability to generalize to unseen scenarios.
+Despite the distribution shift, \method maintains strong performance without compromising efficiency.
+This robustness holds for both E5-base-v2 and ColBERT-v2 retrievers and different answer generators.
-These metrics allow us to jointly evaluate answer accuracy and evidence quality relative to the number of retrieval steps, enabling a comparison of efficiency across models and budgets.

-To assess the impact of the RL-finetuning (Stage 2), we conduct an ablation study by comparing \method against a simple baseline, called {\method-SFT}.
+\xhdr{\method{} outperforms SFT} To capture the trade-off between answer quality and retrieval cost, we define a simple metric: Efficiency Tradeoff: $(\text{MBE} + \text{Recall}) / ({2 * \text{Searches}})$.
+This metric allows us to jointly evaluate answer accuracy and evidence quality relative to the number of retrieval steps, enabling a comparison of efficiency across models and budgets.
+To assess the impact of the RL-finetuning (Stage 2), we conduct an ablation study by comparing \method against a simple baseline, called SFT (with \textsc{finish}).
 This baseline is trained for 1 epoch on the dataset generated during Stage 1, but with one key modification.
-Instead of sample 90\% rollouts without \textsc{finish}, we sample all traces where the model outputs \textsc{finish} on its own.
+Instead of sampling 90\% rollouts without \textsc{finish}, we sample all traces where the model outputs \textsc{finish} on its own.
+In Fig.~\ref{fig:sft_comparison}, we demonstrate that \method \textit{on average across all models} is better on both Efficiency Tradeoff. \method outperforms both {\method-SFT} and {\method-Explore} by a significant margin using Qwen2.5-7B-Instruct on all the datasets as illustrated in Fig.~\ref{fig:sft_comparison}.